I’ve already mentioned how I use Tailwind to increase my traffic. And Tailwind Tribes are a huge part of this.

 Tailwind Tribes for Pinterest

-Whether you already have a few thousand Pinterest followers or fewer like me, you can benefit from joining Tailwind Tribes that are right for you.
+Whether you already have thousands of Pinterest followers or fewer like me, you can benefit from joining Tailwind Tribes that are right for you.
 It will get your blog posts in front of other people’s audience and increase the number of people who see your posts.
 Ultimately resulting in an increase in traffic.

-My content has now been reshared 3.4K times by my fellow tribe members; giving me a reach of 26.3 million.
+After 6 months of launching my business, my content had been repinned a total of 4.5K times by my fellow tribe members; giving me a reach of 26.3 million.
 There's no way I could have achieved these results on my own without Tailwind Tribes.